MatthewAlfaro/cen4020hw1/README.txt

 # cen4020hw1
-The program in the main branch (AccountName.java) displays my GitHub account name.
-The program in the branch 'BranchTest' (AccountName.java) displays my GitHub account name and the name of the repository.
+The program in the main branch (newAccountName.java) displays my GitHub account name, and the name of the repository.

 To Compile:
-javac AccountName.java
+javac newAccountName.java

 To Run:
-java AccountName
+java newAccountName